Retirement Living Hub

 Strategic Packing and Moving for Your Retirement Relocation

 After the decluttering and home sale phases, the actual move becomes the next major project.
+For us, selling our Columbus house and moving to Hawthorn Ridge in April 2023 required meticulous planning.
 Strategic planning makes the process efficient and stress-free.
-Avoid last-minute rushes by starting early and organizing meticulously.

 Essential moving tips for a stress-free move: